BBN-E/tac-kbp-eal/README.md

 * a 'quote filter' to remove material with CAS and BF offsets in quoted regions will be built from the original text of the data set.
-* competitor submissions will be validated using `validateSystemOutput`.
+* competitor submissions will be validated using `validateSystemOutput2016`.
 * all material from quoted regions will be removed from competitor submissions.
 * document-level scores will be created using `ScoreAgainstERE` on competitor submissions and LDC ERE annotations.